We’ve Got Bars in Downtown Toronto To Keep Everyone Happy!

 The place is a classic pubby feel but that’s what you expect from it.
 The food is also European-themed – serving up classics from the region like schnitzel and Spätzle (a really good German/Austrian cheese pasta dish).

 Needless to say, we had a great time there – and not just because Lisa is German!
-You can check out the official website here.

 The Ballroom

-If you want to mix your bar experience with a little physical activity, why not try Ballroom?
+If you want to mix your bar experience with a little physical activity, why not try The Ballroom?
 Located at the corner of Richmond Street and John Street Ballroom is … a complicated place, to say the least.
 This is only because there is basically something for everyone!

 In the door and up the stairs, you’ll find a huge open bar area with booths, TVs, a massive central bar, an outdoor patio, a dance floor, and even a stage.